CodeGator/CG.Obsidian/docfx/index.md

 # Introduction

-CG.Beryl is a nanoservice for managing Mime types and associate file extensions.
+CG.Obsidian.Web is a nanoservice for managing Mime types and associate file extensions.